 The intention of the maths curriculum at Ackton Pastures is that children are taught to become competent mathematicians with the flexibility to apply their learning to varied real-life contexts.
 We aim to develop children’s enjoyment of maths.
 Through mathematical talk, children will develop the ability to articulate and discuss their thinking.
-By the end of key stage two, children will leave our academy prepared for the next step in their mathematical education.
+By the end of Key Stage Two, children will leave our academy prepared for the next step in their mathematical education.

-Maths skills are usually taught during the morning sessions within each year group.
+Maths skills are taught during the morning sessions within each year group.
 The pupils are also given opportunities to apply the skills taught during maths lessons in cross-curricular sessions.
 The skills are taken from The National Curriculum and all children are exposed to age related content relevant to their year group.
 Bespoke long term plans ensure that children receive full coverage of the content in a cyclical structure.
 This allows children to revisit and consolidate concepts and deepen their understanding.

 Key Stage One